• Home

 • Join Support Groups:

-• Why it Matters: Shared experiences can offer unique insights and support in the quest for mental health and wellness at law school.
+• Why it Matters: Shared experiences can offer unique insights and support in the quest for mental health

 • Benefits: A sense of community, peer advice, and shared coping strategies.